 Eye on Crime

 There is no such thing as a victimless crime.
 Aside from the direct impact it has on actual victims, crime can cast a shadow on an entire county or community.
 If left unchecked, high crime will prompt families and individuals to move to a more secure location that better fits their needs.
 Statistics show that businesses are also much less likely to invest in communities with high rates of crime.

 Our Sheriff’s Office and Police Department have done a great job cutting crime nearly in half since 2003 – not coincidentally the year my former boss, Sheriff Hill, assumed office.

-However, that number did tick up in 2017, and while our homicide rate has fallen in the last two years, we’re not that far removed from 2016 which saw twenty-one homicides in the county.
+However, that number has ticked up in recent years, and while our homicide rate has fallen in the last two years, we’re not that far removed from 2016 which saw twenty-one homicides in the county.

 There’s no doubt that the dramatic decrease in homicides from 2016-2017-2018 was at least partially a result of our local law enforcement having a helpful ally in Washington that has been more willing to enforce our laws.

 We’ve seen encouraging trends the last two years, but we must remain vigilant to keep Prince William County as safe as it can be.
-If the Democrats are successful at taking control of county government their weak-on-crime ideology will inevitably lead to higher crime rates for the county.
+If the other side is successful at taking control of county government their weak-on-crime ideology will inevitably lead back to higher crime rates for the county.

 Adequate and Efficient Funding for Law Enforcement and First Responders

 Protecting the citizenry is the most basic function of government, and as Supervisor, I will make sure our police, sheriff, and fire departments are adequately funded to the levels needed to keep us safe.

 Prince William County currently has fewer police officers per capita than any jurisdiction in Northern Virginia.
 It doesn’t require a former cop to know we cannot continue with such a distinction.